dfelinto/blender-manual/data_system/files/open.rst

 :guilabel:`Open Recent`
    Lists recently used files.
 Click on one to load it in.
 :guilabel:`Recover Last Session`
    This will load the ``quit.blend`` file Blender automatically saves just before exiting.
-So this option enables you to recover your last work session, e.g. if you closed Blender by accident…
+So this option enables you to recover your last work session, e.g. if you closed Blender by accident...
 :guilabel:`Recover Auto Save`
    This will open an automatically saved file to recover it.